FileSure Defend is:

 - Watch the watchers - Track privileged user access activity and block privileged users as desired.

 - Track what files and folders get (accidentally) deleted or renamed.
 When users call asking where their files/data went you can easily determine what happened.

 - FileSure uses advanced processing prioritization.
 It is optimized for real-time processing and uses such a tiny fraction of CPU that users won't even know it is there.
 Non-real time item processing is delayed until system capacity permits it.

 - Avoids "audit storms" by collapsing duplicate events and filtering out noise.

 - Tracks user session state changes, remote controls, and logon/logoff activity.

 - Protect from malware zero-day attacks that are able to exploit signature based systems via an approved application list (white-list); If not on the list, it can't be read from the drive in the first place so there is no way it can run.

-- Ensure file integrity - Monitor all file changes and protect your known executables and configurations from being changed or maliciously replaced.
+- Ensure file integrity.
+Monitor all file changes.
+Protect your known executables and configurations from being maliciously changed or replaced.